hannotify/javas-concurrency-journey-continues/sections/5-scoped-values.md

 note:

 Also an *upcoming station*, because it's in 'preview' in Java 21.
-Note that you need to pass the compiler option `--enable-preview` to be able to work with it.
+Again: you need to pass the compiler option `--enable-preview` to be able to work with it.

 ---